Skip to content

 Slash commands

-Slash commands are special instructions starting with /, used to execute Kimi CLI's built-in features, such as /help, /setup, /sessions, etc. After typing /, a list of available commands will automatically appear.
+Slash commands are special instructions starting with /, used to execute Kimi Code CLI's built-in features, such as /help, /login, /sessions, etc. After typing /, a list of available commands will automatically appear.
 For the complete list of slash commands, see the slash commands reference.

 @ path completion